-Brain zaps refer to electrical shocks or jolting sensations that commonly occur after an individual has discontinued their antidepressant medications.
+Brain zaps (sometimes called brain shivers, brain shocks, and electrical shocks) refer to electrical shocks or jolting sensations that commonly occur after an individual has discontinued their antidepressant medications.
 These symptoms can also occur with benzodiazepines and sleeping pills.
-They have several other names that people go by such as brain shivers, brain shocks, and electrical shocks.

-What a person experiences when having an episode of brain zaps, are brief, but quickly repeated electrical shocks, that can potentially spread from the head and brain to other parts of a person’s body.
-In some instances, the zaps are unfortunately accompanied by vertigo, disorientation, lightheadedness, and tinnitus.
-Moving eyes quickly from side to side is said to trigger a brain zap.
-Fortunately though, even with brain zaps being able to worsen over time, they pose no threat to an individual’s well being.
+An episode of brain zaps is a brief but quickly repeated electrical shock.
+This sensation can potentially spread from the head and brain to other parts of the body.
+In some instances, the zaps are accompanied by vertigo, disorientation, lightheadedness, and tinnitus.
+These sensations and episodes can worsen over time.

 - “Flicking cards” through your head

 What Causes Them?

 Brain zaps (also known as Antidepressant Discontinuation Syndrome) are part of withdrawal symptoms.
 They are considered to be an aftereffect when there is some sort of neurochemical alteration within the brain.